-God as my witness, had it not been for Doctora Margarita de Michoacán, who did not leave my side for those first 24 hours–seeing to it that I was being administered the maximum amount of approved non-narcotic meds and that I was at last paid a midnight visit by the anesthesiologist himself to authorize two single-use injections of morphine (finally!), who knows if I would have survived the night with all strands of hair and my sanity still intact.
+God as my witness, had it not been for mi querida Doctora Margarita de Michoacán, who did not leave my side for those first 24 hours–seeing to it that I was being administered the maximum amount of approved non-narcotic meds and that I was at long last paid a midnight visit by the anesthesiologist himself to authorize two single-use injections of morphine (finally!), who knows if I would have survived the night with all strands of hair and my sanity still intact.

 “That Which Does Not Kill You…”

-Five months into my recovery from this surgery, whilst doing yoga of all things at our home in San Miguel de Allende, two of the discs in my back herniated and onto the floor I fell like a sack of potatoes.
+Five months into my recovery from this abdominal surgery, whilst doing yoga of all things at our home in San Miguel de Allende, two of the discs in my back herniated and onto the floor I fell like a sack of potatoes.
 Instantly paralyzed on the left side of my body, unable to care for myself and needing to depend on my husband to carry me from point A to point B in the days leading up to my spinal surgery (and many after), 2015 was a bit of a rough year for me.

 MRI in Querétero

 My first attempt at getting my MRI was a miserable fail due to the fact I was unable to lie on my back for the required 45 minutes.
-Embarrassed, frustrated and feeling both defeat and surrender, I rescheduled for several days later, this time under IV sedation.
+Embarrassed, frustrated and feeling both defeat and surrender, I rescheduled for several days later, this time under IV sedation, which I was dearly thankful was even an option.

 My Physical Therapist Dra.
-Rosario knew that the weekend ahead would be a long and unbearable one for me without some type of effective pain relief.
+Rosario knew that the weekend ahead (while I awaited my surgery) would be a long and unbearable one for me without some type of effective pain relief.

-Off to the offices of Dr. Paulo Gonzaléz of Querétero–anesthesiologist, angológo and paliativista–a specialist in the pain management of advanced conditions that is licensed to prescribe opiates–we went.
-I sure wish I had known about him and this specialty prior to my abdominal surgery!
+She personally escorted us–my husband and myself–to the offices of Dr. Paulo Gonzaléz of Querétaro–anesthesiologist, angológo and paliativista–a specialist in the management of advanced pain conditions that is licensed to prescribe opiates.
+I sure wish I had known about this specialty and Dr. Paulo himself prior to my abdominal surgery!
 Live and learn!